FSH (Follicle Stimulating Hormone) Levels in Pregnancy

 2. Urine Test

 The medical professional will ask for a single urine sample or more than one across a 24-hour period.
-This method gives an accurate view of your FSH level, which varies through the day.
+This method gives an accurate view of your FSH level, which varies throughout the day.

-There are no certain steps to be followed before reporting to an FSH test in pregnancy.
+There are no certain steps to be followed before reporting to an FSH test.
 You would not be asked to stop taking fluids or food, unlike in other tests.
-You can continue following your normal pregnancy diet.
 Consult a medical practitioner and understand what preparation is required before taking the test.
 You may be advised to stop some or all of your medications 48 hours preceding the test.

-Here is a list of frequently asked questions that are associated with taking the FSH test during pregnancy:
+Here is a list of frequently asked questions that are associated with taking the FSH test:

 There is no separate precaution to be taken after the FSH test.
-It is important, however, to inform the medical professional that you are pregnant.
 In case of dizziness or discomfort during or after the test, make sure you ask for support and take a seat at a comfortable place.

 The FSH test is one of the safest tests and has no documented side effects.
 Very few cases have been reported where a person has encountered dizziness or slight discomfort.
 If you do, let your medical practitioner know about it.